 WU CH’ENG says, “Those who go to war form themselves into ranks, equip themselves with weapons, and advance against the enemy.
 But when sages go to war, they act as if there were no ranks, there were no armor, there were no weapons, and as if there were no enemies.”

-SUN-TZU says, “Generals who advance with no thought of fame, who retreat with no fear of punishment, who think only of protecting their country and helping their king are the treasures of the realm” (Suntzu Pingfa: 10.24).
+SUN-TZU says, “Generals who advance with no thought of fame, who retreat with no fear of punishment, who think only of protecting their country and helping their king are the treasure of the realm” (Suntzu Pingfa: 10.24).

 SU CH’E says, “Sages regard compassion as their treasure.
 To treat killing lightly would be to lose the reason for compassion.”

-TE-CH’ING says, “When opponents are evenly matched and neither is superior, the winner is hard to determine.
+TE CH’ING says, “When opponents are evenly matched and neither is superior, the winner is hard to determine.
 But whichever one is remorseful and compassionate will win.
 For the Way of Heaven is to love life and to help those who are compassionate to overcome their enemies.”